Flower Lane Church: History

 In the Republic of China Era, Siong Iu Dong was an influential religious organization, working chiefly for the official and literary class.
 It established Jinde School (进德学校, later changed to Jinde Girls' Middle School / 进德女中) which was engaged in the teaching of modern culture and served as the preparatory school for Foochow Anglo-Chinese College (鹤龄英华中学), and also founded Siong Iu Dong Kindergarten.
 But all school activities were put to an end during the Japanese Occupation in the 1940s.

 After the communists' 1949 victory in the Chinese Civil War, all foreign missions were forced to leave this country and forbidden from interacting with churches in China.
 In the 1950s Siong Iu Dong was affiliated to the Three-Self Patriotic Movement (TSPM), subordinate to the communist control.
 During the Cultural Revolution (1966–1976), however, even the TSPM was strictly banned, and all church services ceased.
 The Senior Pastor Rev. Liu Yangfen (刘扬芬) was severely persecuted for his outspoken Christian faith.

 On October 28, 1979, Siong Iu Dong became the first church in Fuzhou to restore religious activities, with its name changed to Flower Lane Church, after the street name of its location.
-Rev. Liu Yangfen was assigned as pastor in charge.

-The main building of the Flower Lane Church was renovated in 2005.
+Rev. Liu Yangfen was assigned as pastor in charge.The main building of the Flower Lane Church underwent renovation in 2005.

+In the following decade, the numbers of faithful kept growing, until the 80 year old building could no longer satisfy the community´s spatial needs.

+In 2014 the Huaxiang Christian Congregation under Rev. Chen Lifu (陈立福) commissioned the German architect Dirk U. Moench (德克) to design a new community center on the plot of land adjacent to the historic monument.
+Alongside a new service hall for over 1500 people the building comprises several prayer venues, libraries, study areas as well as a roof amphitheater for outdoor events.

+Featuring the "largest pipe organ" in a Chinese church, the service hall also services prophane music concerts for the general public.